Smt. Patil assumed office as the 12th President of India on July 25, 2007. She was the first woman to have been elected to the office.

 Smt.
 Patil started her professional career as a practicing lawyer at the Jalgaon District Court and simultaneously devoted herself to various social activities, especially, for the upliftment of poor women.

 At the young age of 27 years, she successfully contested her first election to the Maharashtra State Legislature from the Jalgaon Assembly constituency.
-Subsequently she was continuously elected four times as MLA from the Edlabad (Muktai Nagar) constituency till 1985.
-Thereafter, she served as a Member of Parliament in the Rajya Sabha from 1985 to 1990 and later elected as a Member of Parliament to the 10th Lok Sabha in the 1991 General Elections from the Amravati constituency.
-She enjoys the unique distinction of not having lost a single election that she contested till date.
+Subsequently she was continuously elected four times as MLA from the Edlabad (Muktai Nagar) constituency until 1985.
+Thereafter, she served as a Member of Parliament in the Rajya Sabha from 1985 to 1990 and was later elected as a Member of Parliament to the 10th Lok Sabha in the 1991 General Elections from the Amravati constituency.
+She enjoys the unique distinction of not having lost a single election that she contested until date.

 Smt.
-Pratibha Devisingh Patil in her long stint in Maharashtra has held various positions both in the Government and the Legislative Assembly of Maharashtra.
+Pratibha Devisingh Patil in her long stint in Maharashtra held various positions both in the Government and the Legislative Assembly of Maharashtra.
 She was Deputy Minister, Public Health, Prohibition, Tourism, Housing and Parliamentary Affairs, Government of Maharashtra from 1967 to 1972.
 Cabinet Minister, Social Welfare, Government of Maharashtra from 1972 to 1974.
 Cabinet Minister, Public Health and Social Welfare, Government of Maharashtra from 1974 to 1975.
 Cabinet Minister, Prohibition, Rehabilitation and Cultural Affairs, Government of Maharashtra from 1975 to 1976.
 Cabinet Minister, Education, Government of Maharashtra from 1977 to 1978.
 Cabinet Minister, Urban Development and Housing, Government of Maharashtra from 1982 to 1983, and Cabinet Minister, Civil Supplies and Social Welfare, Government of Maharashtra from 1983 to 1985.
 While in the Opposition, she also served as the Leader of Opposition in the Legislative Assembly of Maharashtra from July 1979 to February 1980.

 While in the Rajya Sabha, Smt.
 Patil was the Deputy Chairperson, Rajya Sabha from 1986 to 1988 and also served as the Chairperson, Rajya Sabha from 25.7.1987 to 2.9.1987 when Dr. R. Venkataraman got elected as President of India.
 She was also the Chairperson, Committee of Privileges, Rajya Sabha and Member, Business Advisory Committee, Rajya Sabha from 1986 to 1988.
 While in the Lok Sabha, Smt.
 Patil was the Chairperson, House Committee.